arthurdjn/noiseplanet/README.md

 # noiseplanet
 #### Python for map matching and mapping geojson tracks

-This library is a project within the research center UMR-AE/CNRS, working on NoisePlanet for noise mapping.
+This library is a project within the research center *UMR-AE/CNRS*, working on NoisePlanet for noise mapping.
-Made in collaboration with the École Nationale des Sciences Géographiques.
+Made in collaboration with the *École Nationale des Sciences Géographiques*.

 **Citation :** Dujardin, A., Mermet, S.(2020). État de l’art et suggestions pour la cartographie des données acoustiques mobiles. *Projet de recherche*.